SeanTomlinson30/personal-hosting/_posts/2019-11-21-Modern-Rules-Problems-Oko-Thief-of-Crowns.md

 Answer: Yes

 Oko’s +1 ability simply never changes supertypes of permanents.
 Therefore, although a 3/3 Elk with no abilities, the permanent is still a green Legendary and therefore Mox Amber adds green mana.
 This also applies to Snow (Arcum’s Astrolabe) and things that count it like Dead of Winter.
 It’s also worth adding that because the Legend supertype is retained, and so too is the name of the permanent.
-If you play another card with the same name as another Legendary permanent, which is an Elk due to Oko, you still need to sacrifice one due to the Legend rule.
+If you play another card with the same name as another Legendary permanent, which is an Elk due to Oko, you still need to remove one due to the Legend rule.

 ### What happens if I +1 Oko on a Mycosynth Lattice?